The RIBA Plan of Work 2020

 |Advising the client is key: a highly insulated building with an airtight layer and MVHR is of little use if windows are always left open.|

 RIBA stages: a conclusion

 The RIBA Plan of Work is intended as a guiding document; ultimately, its strength lies in its adaptability and the architect’s ability to make it work for you – and your project.
-A customised Plan of Works can be downloaded for your building project here.
+A Plan of Work toolbox excel file can be downloaded and customised for your building project here.

 When working with smaller residential projects, Architecture for London usually compile the work stages into three main segments for simplification.
 These three segments are useful when calculating our fee proposals, as the project can be split into three simplified parts, each of which may be undertaken independently: